a-rebmann/semantic-constraint-miner/README.md

 python -m nltk.downloader stopwords
 ```

-Lastly, we use a custom Tagger to extract objects, actions, and various other semantic information from labels.
-You need to download the four files from [here](https://gitlab.uni-mannheim.de/processanalytics/semantic-event-log-annotation/-/tree/main/.model/main) and put them into <code>data/bert/</code>

 ## Usage
 1. Place the event logs you want to use in the `data/logs` folder.